HMS Royal George (1756): Loss

 Many of the victims were washed ashore at Ryde, Isle of Wight, where they were buried in a mass grave that stretched along the beach.
 This land was reclaimed in the development of a Victorian esplanade and is now occupied by the streets and properties of Ryde Esplanade and The Strand.
 In April 2009, Isle of Wight Council placed a new memorial plaque in the newly restored Ashley Gardens on Ryde Esplanade in memory of Royal George.
 It is a copy of the original plaque unveiled in 1965 by Earl Mountbatten of Burma, which was moved in 2006 to the Royal George Memorial Garden, also on the Esplanade.

 A court-martial acquitted the officers and crew (many of whom had perished), blaming the accident on the "general state of decay of her timbers" and suggesting that the most likely cause of the sinking was that part of the frame of the ship gave way under the stress of the heel.
 Most historians conclude that Hollingbery was most responsible for the sinking.
 For example, naval historian Nicholas Tracy stated that Hollingbery allowed water to accumulate on the gundeck.
 The resulting free surface effect eventually compromised the ship's stability.
 Tracy concluded that an "alert officer of the watch would have prevented the tragedy ..."

-This narrative was disputed by historian Hilary L. Rubinstein in 2020.
-Rubinstein declares Hollingbery innocent, placing blame on others, and argues that Kempenfelt may not have been trapped in his cabin.

 A fund was established by Lloyd's Coffee House to help the widows and children of the sailors lost in the sinking, which was the start of what eventually became the Lloyd's Patriotic Fund.
 The accident was commemorated in verse by the poet William Cowper: